Moose2Model/Moose2Model/README.md

 Runs on Moose 6.

 Is currently tested on Moose 6.1.
 You might switch of the warning of deprecated methods under System->Settings.

-# Installation

-See [YouTube video on how to install this application](https://www.youtube.com/watch?v=_RMeqd5-ZQ4&t=95s) for a complete 14 minute description on how to install and run.
-This describes the installation using the Pharo Launcher, you may prefer to download a preconfigured image.

-## By downloading an Image for Windows

-Load the  [Moose2Model Windows Image v0.4.2](http://www.poaceae.de/RWDiagram/Images/Windows/Moose2Model_v0.4.2.zip) and run Pharo.exe after downloading.
-For Apple and Linux load the [Moose2Model Image and changes v0.4.2](http://www.poaceae.de/RWDiagram/Images/Windows/Moose2Model_v0.4.2_Image_Changes.zip) and add them to a virtual machine for Pharo 5 downloaded from http://pharo.org/download.
-You may have to add the PharoV50.sources if a warning is raised while starting the machine.

-Previous Image:  [Moose2Model Windows Image v0.3.0](http://www.poaceae.de/RWDiagram/Images/Windows/Moose2Model_v0.3.0.zip).
-Image and Changes (For Apple and Linux: [Moose2Model Image and changes v0.3.0](http://www.poaceae.de/RWDiagram/Images/Windows/Moose2Model_v0.3.0_Image_Changes.zip)

-## By installing Pharo, Moose and Moose2Model

-### Download Moose 6

-Go to [Moose Analysis Installation](http://www.moosetechnology.org/#install) and download an image for Moose 6.0.
-Extract the zip file, no installer is needed.

-### By using the Pharo Launcher

-Install the Pharo Launcher from https://ci.inria.fr/pharo/view/Launcher/job/Launcher/ When the installation is done, choose a Moose 6.0 image.

-### Add the logic for Moose2Model

-Execute the Pharo.exe in the extracted folder.
-Make a left mouseclick into the Pharo desktop and select Playground.
-Paste the following code into the Playground:

-    Gofer new
-        smalltalkhubUser: 'RainerWinkler' project: 'RW-Moose-Diagram';
-        package: 'RWMooseDiagram';
-        load.

-Select the complete coding with the mouse.
-This is mandatory because the Playground will execute only the marked part of the coding.
-Make a click with the right mouse button and select Do It.

 # Extractor